Teradata/r-driver/README.md

 ### FastLoad

-The Teradata SQL Driver for R now offers FastLoad.
+The driver offers FastLoad, which opens multiple database connections to transfer data in parallel.

-Please be aware that this is just the initial release of the FastLoad feature.
+Please be aware that this is an early release of the FastLoad feature.
 Think of it as a beta or preview version.
 It works, but does not yet offer all the features that JDBC FastLoad offers.
 FastLoad is still under active development, and we will continue to enhance it in subsequent builds.

 FastLoad has limitations and cannot be used in all cases as a substitute for SQL batch insert:
 * FastLoad can only load into an empty permanent table.